cronokirby/octo-blog/content/Posts/Poline.md

 aliases:
   - "/posts/2019/08/poline"
 tags:
-  - "/Rust"
+  - "rust"
-  - "/Programming Languages"
+  - "programming-languages"
-  - "/Concurrency"
+  - "concurrency"
 ---

 This is a post about [Poline](https://github.com/cronokirby/poline), a tiny